MileHacker Logo

 • Obtain a "constancia" (police report) for insurance claims and new documents.

-• Reach out to your country's's embassy or consulate in Santiago for emergency travel documents.
+• Get in touch with your nation's's embassy or consulate in Santiago for emergency travel documents.

 • Register your trip with your embassy (if offered) for emergency updates.